csinenglish/beautiful-jekyll/_posts/2019-12-26-first-post.md

 comments: true
 ---

-TThis will be home for all CS in English project.
-Stay tuned for update.
+We will be launching this site in 2020.
+Please give us feedback via contact@sijp.org.